SarahBass/animateTransformJavascript/README.md

 > mouth- change mouth every second for mouth animations
 >
 > object(labeled cute)- change objects that float up and down, or stay still with the body

+Also includes code for changing the body of the character for holiday modes!